 The lifestyle (or income) finish line

 This type of finish line is an income cap.
-It is a way to say “I need this much to live on each month, and everything else is free to use as God directs me.”
+It is a way to say, “I need this much to live on each month, and everything else is free to use as God directs me.”
 When that bonus comes in at the end of the year, or we encounter some other sort of windfall, that money increases our capacity to give as God leads us, not our ability to spend.
 We already have what we need!

-In my opinion, this is the most powerful type of finish line, and most directly frees us from the endless allure of more – more money, more control, more security, more comfort.
+In my opinion, this is the most powerful type of finish line, and it most directly frees us from the endless allure of more – more money, more control, more security, more comfort.
 It wasn’t until I set a lifestyle finish line that I could finally look up from the endless race I was running and start to really consider how God might want to use me.
 Once my needs were met, the only consideration I had to concern myself with was how God would have me use the remaining margin.

 The net-worth finish line

 Many have also set this type of finish line to protect themselves from over-accumulation.
-A net worth finish line is helpful particularly in the area of security.
-We seem to always be able to justify more accumulation in the name of peace of mind.
+A net-worth finish line is helpful particularly in the area of security.
+We always seem to be able to justify more accumulation in the name of peace of mind.